alpinus4/pygame-template/README.md

 # Simple Pygame Template

-Template with a solid game structure allowing for separate screens, drawing UI and handling input.
+Template with a simple game structure allowing for separate screens, drawing UI and handling input.

 ## Creating project from template